 Easy Blueberry Pie Recipe

-This homemade Blueberry Pie recipe is as easy as pie gets, and is the perfect summery dessert to share with company for special any gathering.
+This homemade Blueberry Pie recipe is as easy as pie gets, and is the perfect summery dessert to share with company for any special occasion or gathering.

-Here in the South there are a few blueberry patches and farms to be found, but generally the South isn’t usually associated with great amounts of the summery fruit.
-A few years ago, when our kids were much younger, we did find a local blueberry farm.
-We all piled in the car donned in our berry picking clothes one steamy Saturday morning, ready to pick as many blueberries as we could.
+Here in the South there are a few blueberry patches and farms to be found.
+It’s always fun to go berry picking!
+A few years ago, when our kids were much younger, we found a local blueberry farm.
+We all piled in the car, donned in our berry picking clothes one steamy Saturday morning, ready to pick as many blueberries as we could.
 And pick blueberries, we did.

 And I don’t know why.